j3soon/omni-farm-isaac/README.md

 These 4 scripts are just wrappers for the `openvpn3` command line tool.
 See the [official documentation](https://community.openvpn.net/openvpn/wiki/OpenVPN3Linux) for more details.

+If you need to connect multiple machines to the VPN simultaneously, avoid using the same VPN profile.
+Doing so may cause one machine to disconnect when another connects.
+Consider asking the cluster admin to generate separate VPN profiles for each of your machine.

 > If a previous config is already installed, you must uninstall it before installing a new one.
 Otherwise, the scripts will create two VPN profiles with the same name, which can only be fixed by using the `openvpn3` command line tool directly.
 Specifically, use the following commands:
 >
 > ```sh